ggonnella/gfapy/manual/references.md

 compute the set of segment instances which, respectively, contains the segment, or are contained in the segment.

+### Multiline group definitions

+Groups can be defined on multiple lines, by using the same ID for each line defining the group.
+If multiple RGFA::Line::Group instances with the same ID are connected to the RGFA, the final RGFA will only contain the last instance: all previous one are disconnected and their items list prepended to the last instance.
+All tags will be copied to the last instance added.

+The tags of multiple line defining a group may not contradict each other.
+Either are the tag names on different lines defining the group all different, or, if the same tag is present on different lines, the value and datatype must be the same.

 ### Induced sets

 The item list in GFA2 sets and paths may not contain elements